 Ms. Wang is originally from Taiwan.
 She obtained her Bachelors Degree from National Taipei Institute of the Arts, where she studied Piano Performance, Violin Performance as well as Chinese Language and Literature.
 She has won the 2nd prize in Taiwan Piano competition.
 Ms. Wang also trained at Luebeck Musikhochschule in Germany, and obtained her Masters Degree in Piano Performance.

 Each summer Ms. Wang travels to Taiwan and participates in the seminar “Chinese Language Research”.
 In the summer of 2009, she obtained a certification following 2 month course “Teaching Chinese as Foreign Language” from Tunghai University.

 In Taiwan and Germany, she worked as teacher, teaching Chinese Language and Piano Performance.
-She has 8 years of experience teaching Chinese and 20 years of experience teaching Piano Performance.
-This year is Ms Wang’s 4th year teaching Chinese at ACS.
+She has nearly 15 years of experience teaching Chinese and over 25 years of experience teaching Piano Performance.

 Angela Zamanis was born in Canada and has a Bachelor of Arts in English and Communications with a double major in Political Science from McGill University.
 She also holds a Certificate in Communicative English Teaching from the Hellenic American Union and is licensed by the Greek Ministry of Education to teach English as a Foreign Language.

 She is a native English speaker and an experienced EFL/ESL teacher who has worked with students of all levels from many different countries both in Canada and in Greece for more than 25 years.
 She taught intensive English immersion programs to international students in Canada and has worked with private language schools in Greece.
 She is an ACS Athens graduate and as such she has a deep understanding of the school and its educational philosophy.